-- You have a child of any age dependant on you at the start date of your course, and who lives with you for the majority of the week.
+- You have a child who is dependant on you at the start date of the course, who lives with you for the majority of the week

-- You are married, in a civil partnership or have been living with a partner in an established relationship for at least 3 months prior to the start date of your course.
+- You are married, in a civil partnership or living with a partner

 If you do not meet any of these conditions, then we will class you as a parentally supported student.

-If you think you should be treated as self-supporting for other reasons, contact the Bursary Office to talk through your situation.
+If you think you should be treated as self-supporting for other reasons, contact the Student Funding Office to talk through your situation.

-If you have any doubts on your eligibility for funding, contact the Bursary Office for advice.
+If you have any doubts on your eligibility for funding, contact the Student Funding Office for advice.